drorchen/dactyl-manuform-tight/README.md

 This is a fork of the [Dactyl-ManuForm-Tight](https://github.com/okke-formsma/dactyl-manuform-tight).
 The Dactyl-ManuForm-Tight is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).
 The trackball socket is taken from [Qurn's trackball](https://gitlab.com/keyboards1/dm_r_track/-/tree/master).
+I used parts of the [Derek Nheiley's code](https://github.com/dereknheiley/dactyl-manuform-tight).
+The hotswap is taken from [ibnuda's code](https://github.com/ibnuda/dactyl-keyboard/tree/hotswap).

 ![Imgur](https://i.imgur.com/wm7Yq1O.jpg)
 ![Imgur](https://i.imgur.com/fzT6SjV.jpg)